impredicative/podgenai/README.md

 * If a requested topic fails to generate subtopics, try rewording it, perhaps to be broader or narrower or more factual.
 Alternatively, try deleting its work directory (`<repo>/work/<topic>`) and retrying its generation.
 * For a potentially longer list of covered subtopics, consider appending the "(unabridged)" suffix to the requested topic, e.g. "PyTorch (unabridged)".
 * If the topic fails to be spoken at the start of a podcast, delete `<repo>/work/<topic>/1.*.mp3` and regenerate the output.
+* To optionally generate a cover art image for your topic, [this](https://chat.openai.com/g/g-SvmRhBwX1-podcast-episode-cover-art) custom GPT can be used.

 ### Usage as application
 * To show help, run `python -m podgenai -h`.